ges-gameplays/GES-TrueColors/README.md

 • The gameplays are now installed

-• Launch a gameplay by typing "ge_gameplay "truecolors" into the server console
+• Launch a gameplay by typing "ge_gameplay truecolors" into the server console

 ---